 - Find out if therapy service is right for you and your dog.

 - Learn the precise steps and resources necessary to qualify as a therapy dog handler.

-- Gain an insider’s understanding into the types of facilities where you and your dog may qualify.
+- Gain an insider’s understanding of the types of facilities where you and your dog may qualify.

 - Experience a demonstration of a therapy dog handler test.

 - Student Sharing